UP poll rally: PM Modi recalls Ahmedabad blasts, says Samajwadi Party sympathetic to such terrorists | Politics

 He termed the withdrawal of cases against terrorists a ''return gift''.

-The prime minister urged the media to place before the nation the facts and the judgement given by the court in the blasts case.

-''This truth should come before the country and the media should also contribute to the country's security,'' he said.

-Accusing some political parties of being soft on terrorists, Modi said, ''Some political parties have been kind to terrorists.
+Modi said, ''Some political parties have been kind to terrorists.
 These political parties have been soft on terrorism owing to the consideration of votebank.
 This is very dangerous for the country's security.
 Hence, every citizen must know about this.''
-Intensifying his attack further, Modi said, ''Some days they will insult the Indian Army, while some other days they will insult the police.
+Intensifying his attack, Modi said, ''Some days they will insult the Indian Army, while some other days they will insult the police.
 On the other hand, our government has made the National War Memorial and the National Police Memorial.
 We give respect to every martyr.''
-PM Modi said the people here have seen how the Samajwadi Party when in government gave a free hand to those using 'katta' (country-made pistols) and its cadres.
+PM Modi said the people here have seen how the SP when in government gave a free hand to those using 'katta' (country-made pistols) and its cadres.

 ''People of Hardoi have seen those days when these people had given a free hand to those using 'katta' and those in 'satta' (power),'' he said.

-Sharpening his attack, Modi said, ''The attitude of Samajwadi Party and Congress leaders is more dangerous.
+Modi said, ''The attitude of Samajwadi Party and Congress leaders is more dangerous.
 These people call a terrorist like Osama (Bin Laden) with ji (honorific).
 These people shed tears on the death of terrorists involved in the Batla House encounter....
 We have to remain alert of such people and such political parties.
 They can even put the country at stake for the chair.
 They also play with the security of the country.''
-The prime minister also targeted the rival parties over the politics of appeasement. ''Those who used to stop our festivals owing to their politics of appeasement, they will get an answer from the people of Uttar Pradesh on March 10,'' he said.
+He also targeted rival parties over the politics of appeasement. ''Those who used to stop our festivals owing to their politics of appeasement, they will get an answer from the people of Uttar Pradesh on March 10,'' he said.

-Results of the seven-phase assembly elections in Uttar Pradesh will be announced on March 10.
+Results of the seven-phase assembly elections will be announced on March 10.

+Modi also referred to a video he had seen on social media wherein a woman expressed her indebtedness to him saying ''Modi kaa namak khaya hai''.

+The woman told a journalist that ''Modi has given us ration....
+It is my honour that the 'maa' whom I had never met is showering blessings on me.
+When so many mothers and sisters are blessing me, will my enthusiasm to work will increase or not?'' he told the rally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)